teknoflame/Flashcards-app/README.md

 ## Key points

 - Tech: plain HTML (single-file).
 Can be enhanced with JavaScript, CSS, or a front-end framework.
-- Purpose: provide a simple, local flashcards experience for studying and review.
+- Purpose: provide a simple, local flashcards experience for studying and reviewing notes.

 ## What you can do